 The recent work of~\cite{gibbs2021adaptive} takes a different approach towards handling distribution drift in an online manner.
-Informally, they compare the empirically attained coverage to the target $(1-\alpha)$ level, and if the former is bigger (or smaller) than the latter, then they iteratively increase (or decrease) the error level $\alpha_t$ to employ for the next prediction.
-Their algorithm can be viewed as an online rule for adjusting the levels $(\alpha_t)_{t \geq 1}$ using a stochastic approximation or gradient descent style algorithm.
-An alternative approach is that of~\cite{cauchois2020robust}, where robustness is introduced under the assumption that the test point's distribution is bounded in $f$-divergence from the distribution of the training data points.
+Informally, they compare the current attained coverage to the target $1-\alpha$ level, and if the former is bigger (or smaller) than the latter, then they iteratively increase (or decrease) the nominal level $\alpha_t$ to employ for the next prediction. \cite{zaffran2022adaptive} build further on this approach, allowing for adaptivity to the amount of dependence in the time series.
+An alternative approach is that of~\cite{cauchois2020robust}, where robustness is introduced under the assumption that the test distribution is bounded in $f$-divergence from the distribution of the training data points.

-For data that is instead drawn from a {\em spatial} domain, the recent work of \citet{mao2020valid} uses weighted conformal prediction with higher weights assigned to data points drawn at spatial locations near that of the test point (or, as a special case, giving a weight of $1$ to the nearest neighbors of the test point, and weight $0$ to all other points), but theoretical guarantees require distributional assumptions.
+For data that is instead drawn from a \emph{spatial} domain, the recent work of \cite{mao2020valid} uses weighted conformal prediction with higher weights assigned to data points drawn at spatial locations near that of the test point (or, as a special case, giving a weight of 1 to the nearest neighbors of the test point, and weight 0 to all other points), but their theoretical guarantees require distributional assumptions.

 Finally, we return full circle to the book of~\cite{vovk2005algorithmic}, which has chapters that discuss moving beyond exchangeability, for example using Mondrian conformal prediction (and its generalization, online compression models).
 Mondrian methods informally divide the observations into groups, and assume that the observations within each group are still exchangeable (e.g., class-conditional conformal classification).
 We also note the work of~\cite{dunn2018distribution} that studies the case of two-layer hierarchical models (like random effect models) that shares strength across groups.
 These works involve very different ideas from those presented in the current paper.